-Homily (Reflection) for Monday of the Thirty-Second Week in Ordinary Time (II) (7th November, 2016) on the Gospel
+Homily (Reflection) for Monday of the Thirty-Second Week in Ordinary Time (I) (13th November, 2017) on the Gospel

 Topic: Leading others astray.

 Today’s gospel is taken from the sayings of Jesus on scandal, forgiveness, and faith.
-Our homily focuses on scandal.
+Our homily is focused on scandal.

 Occasions for stumbling are bound to come, but woe to anyone by whom they come!
 It would be better for you if a millstone were hung around your neck and you were thrown into the sea than for you to cause one of these little ones to stumble.